AdobeDocs/analytics.en/help/components/classifications/sets/manage/schema.md

 In the **[!UICONTROL Download data for _classification set_]** dialog:

-1. Enter the number of **[!UICONTROL Rows]** you want to download.
+1. Enter the number of **[!UICONTROL Rows]** that you want to download.
 For example: `10000`.
 1. To select the period for which you want to download rows of classification data, enter a start and end data for **[!UICONTROL Download Rows Received Between]**.
 Or use ![Calendar](/help/assets/icons/Calendar.svg) to use a calendar popup to select the period.
 1. To select what data to return, select an option from **[!UICONTROL Data Returned]**.

    * **[!UICONTROL All values]** returns all values for the current classification data.
-   * **[!UICONTROL Any columns empty]** returns a column with key values for the existing classification data and columns with no value for those classification data for which no value exist.
+   * **[!UICONTROL Any columns empty]** returns a column with key values for the existing classification data.
+And columns with no value for classification data for which no value exist.
-   * **[!UICONTROL All columns empty]** returns a key column with values for the existing classification data and columns with no value for each of the classification data.
+   * **[!UICONTROL All columns empty]** returns a key column with values for the existing classification data.
+And columns with no value for classification data.
 1. To select the [file format](/help/components/classifications/sets/data-files.md#general-file-requirements) of the downloaded classification data, select an option from the **[!UICONTROL File Format]** drop-down menu.
 Options are:

    * **[!UICONTROL JSON]**.